joecanas/applicado/README.md

 # Proposed Future Development

+## What features could be added to enhance a job board application?

+Given more time, business direction, resources, etc., I would consider the following (not an exhaustive list):

 Evaluate and modify UI/UX:
 * Validate behavior and fulfillment of requirements with internal stakeholders.
 * Conduct user testing and incorporate feedback into subsequent iterative design stage.